IRVLUTD/isaac_sim_grasping/README.md

 </p>

 ### Reproducing Paper Results
 As of this version, the simulation uses a specific .json structure.
 The [managers.py](managers.py) file is the responsible for reading and transforming the relevant grasp information contained within the [gripper_isaac_info.json](grippers/gripper_isaac_info.json) file to the format used by the program.
-The information is:
-- The gripper name: Must be exactly the name with which the gripper is saved within the gripper directory.
-- The object name: Must be exactly the name with which the object is saved within the object directory.
-- Grasp pose data: 7 dimensional vector containing the gripper and object relative pose.
-(0-2 denotes the postion, 3-6 denotes the quaternion).
-Must be changed to the Isaac Sim quaternion convention (w, x, y, z)
-- Joint Value Data: vector containing the Degree of Freedom (DoF) information of the grasps.

-Within the [gripper_isaac_info.json](grippers/gripper_isaac_info.json) you can find the hyperparameters used for filtering the grasps of each gripper.
-In order to reproduce the paper results, one must run the filter with the same hyperparameters.
+Within the [gripper_isaac_info.json](grippers/gripper_isaac_info.json) you can find the parameters used for filtering the grasps of each gripper.
+In order to reproduce the paper results, one must run the filter with the same values.
+A detailed description of each field can be found within the [Adding a new Gripper](docs/add_grippers.md) page.
 All the files provided within this repository and in the [[dataset folder](https://utdallas.box.com/v/multi-gripper-grasp-data)] are set up for use out of the box.
 To reproduce the results you will need to run the simulation on the dataset and save to a different folder (output_dir).
 This will override the fall_time values and save the latest results on the new file with the relevant information: grasp pose information, grasp dof information, test type, total test time, fall time.

 Note: To reproduce the transferred grasp results the same must be done with the transfer hyperparameters in [gripper_isaac_info.json](grippers/gripper_isaac_info.json).